extrabacon/pyspreadsheet/README.md

 + Tested with Node 0.10.x
 + Tested on Mac OS X 10.8
-+ Tested on Ubuntu Linux 12.04 (requires prior installation of curl: apt-get install curl)
++ Tested on Ubuntu Linux 12.04
 + Tested on Heroku

 ## Dependencies